bayyangjie/Bank-Loan-Analysis/README.md

 ### Good Loan v Bad Loan KPI’s

-In order to evaluate the performance of all lending activities and assess the quality of the loan portfolio, we need to create a comprehensive report that distinguishes between 'Good Loans' and 'Bad Loans' based on specific loan status criteria
+In order to better evaluate the performance of lending activities and the quality of the loan portfolio, the data is further broken down to understand the performance of both Good and Bad Loans based on the metrics mentioned previously.

 #### Good Loan KPIs